-Carel Le Roux is Professor of Metabolic Medicine at Ulster University, Coleraine, UK and Chair of Experimental Pathology at University College Dublin, Ireland.
+Carel Le Roux is Professor of Metabolic Medicine at Ulster University, Coleraine, UK and Chair of Chemical Pathology and Metabolic Medicine at University College Dublin, Ireland together with being a Director of the Metabolic group.
+He also holds the position of Professor of Metabolic Medicine at Ulster University and Extra-ordinary Professor of Chemical Pathology at University of Pretoria.
 Professor Le Roux graduated from medical school in Pretoria, South Africa and went on to complete his PhD at Imperial College London.

 An expert in metabolic medicine, Professor Le Roux’s areas of interest include obesity, chemical pathology, bariatric medicine and lipidology.
 He specialises in managing patients undergoing bariatric surgery and pharmacotherapy, to reduce complication risks and optimise the health benefits of weight loss.
 His research activity focuses on the mechanisms of bariatric surgery, the relationship between the gut and the brain and how signals between them can be optimised, and, primarily, increased mortality and morbidity associated with obesity and diabetes.